-We believe that the confirmation of a correlation between drug concentration and clinical response, as well as other observations from Study 06 and our other two completed Phase 3 clinical trials, serves as a strong basis for our current Phase 3 study (Study 14), which commenced enrollment in March of 2008.
-The protocol for this trial incorporates what we have learned from the three completed trials to address the established relationship between increased drug plasma levels and clinical response and attempts to decrease the random variability observed in the results of the psychometric instruments used to measure efficacy.
-In Study 06, Corcept prospectively tested and confirmed that patients whose plasma levels rose above a predetermined threshold statistically separated from both those patients whose plasma levels were below the threshold and those patients who received placebo; this threshold was established from data produced in earlier studies.
+In March of 2008, we commenced enrollment in Study 14, our ongoing Phase 3 trial in psychotic depression.
+The protocol for this trial incorporates what we have learned from our three previously completed Phase 3 trials to address the established relationship between increased drug plasma levels and clinical response and attempts to decrease the random variability observed in the results of the psychometric instruments used to measure efficacy.
+In one of the previously completed Phase 3 trials, Study 06, Corcept prospectively tested and confirmed that patients whose plasma levels rose above a predetermined threshold statistically separated from both those patients whose plasma levels were below the threshold and those patients who received placebo; this threshold was established from data produced in earlier studies.
 As expected, patients who took 1200 mg of CORLUX developed higher drug plasma levels than patients who received lower doses.
 Further, there was no discernable difference in the incidence of adverse events between placebo and any of the three CORLUX dose groups in Study 06.
-Based on this information, Study 14 will use a CORLUX dose of 1200 mg once per day for seven days.
-We believe that this change in dose, as well as other modifications to the protocol, should allow us to demonstrate the efficacy of CORLUX in the treatment of the psychotic symptoms of psychotic depression and we currently plan to conduct an interim analysis.
+Based on this information, we are using a CORLUX dose of 1200 mg once per day for seven days in Study 14.
+In addition, we also are utilizing a third party centralized rating service to independently evaluate the patients for entry into the study as well as for response.
+We believe the centralization of this process will improve the consistency of rating across clinical trial sites and reduce the background noise that was illustrated in earlier studies and is endemic to many psychopharmacologic studies.
+We believe that this change in dose, as well as the other modifications to the protocol, should allow us to demonstrate the efficacy of CORLUX in the treatment of the psychotic symptoms of psychotic depression.
+In March 2009, we announced that, due to our current financial constraints, we have scaled back our planned rate of spending on this trial and extended the timeline for its completion.

-Management of Weight Gain induced by Antipsychotics
+Management of Weight Gain Induced by Antipsychotics